 Gay Events in San Diego

-San Diego Pride – held in July, San Diego Pride is an epic event for the city, attracting over 300,000 people.
+San Diego Pride – Held in July, San Diego Pride is an epic event for the city, attracting over 300,000 people.
 It features a Spirit of Stonewall Rally, She Fest (a street-fair celebrating the talents and contributions of LGBTQ+ women and non-binary people), Pride 5k Run, Hillcrest Block Party, a mile-long parade, and a two-day festival in Balboa Park.
 The San Diego Padres also host Pride Night at Petco Park, which includes a special performance of the national anthem by local LGBTQ+ choirs and offers a chance to enjoy a baseball game while celebrating pride.

-FilmOut San Diego – in the spring, FilmOut San Diego showcases LGBTQ+ cinema with film screenings, panel discussions, and parties.
+FilmOut San Diego – In the spring, FilmOut San Diego showcases LGBTQ+ cinema with film screenings, panel discussions, and parties.
 This event highlights the work of acclaimed filmmakers and brings together the community for a celebration of queer cinema.

-Red Dress Party San Diego – this September fundraiser requires all attendees to wear a red dress, symbolizing compassion and solidarity for those affected by HIV/AIDS.
+Red Dress Party San Diego – This September fundraiser requires all attendees to wear a red dress, symbolizing compassion and solidarity for those affected by HIV/AIDS.
 The event features entertainment, dancing, and an opportunity to support a meaningful cause.

 Comic-Con International San Diego – San Diego boasts the biggest Comic-Con in the world.
 Although not a specifically gay event, lots of LGBTQ+ folks attend – not to mention hot nerds – with the intent of celebrating all things geeky in comics and pop culture.
 There’s even a big ‘Playboy Party’ held inside the Hard Rock Hotel, which is surprisingly popular with the LGBTQ+ community.